TheRealRWJ/TheFamilyPlanner/README.md

 ## To Do
-Read settings from file
+- Read settings from file
+- secure pivate date like url, APIs, Usernames ...
-Fix layout on small screens
-  - Order of content needs to be changed, so more important info resides on top of the page Enable plugins
+- Fix layout on small screens.
+Order of content needs to be changed, so more important info resides on top of the page
+- Enable plugins
-Get data from necxtcloud in a secure way.
-Dont like current usage of public calendars and tasks Get picture of planned meals out of mealy
+- Get data from necxtcloud in a secure way.
+Dont like current usage of public calendars and tasks
+- Get picture of planned meals out of mealy

+## Ideas
+- Make it multi linguale

 By the way I only dabble in python, javascript and html/css